‘Big Brother 19’ Spoilers: HoH Paul Calls Jessica’s Bluff – Temptation Competition Players Revealed

 Cody and Jessica fight over Halting Hex

-Big Brother 19 spoilers from the live feeds this afternoon featured a spat between Jessica and Cody over whether he should play in the comp or not.
+Big Brother 19 spoilers from the live feeds this afternoon featured a spat between Jessica and Cody over whether he should play in the competition or not.
 Since Jessica has exaggerated the power of her advantage, she felt Cody playing would reveal her lies.
 Cody told her Paul would call her bluff anyway, so he might as well play.
-Cody is certain he’ll be on the block by the end of the week if he doesn’t win the temptation comp.
+Cody is certain he’ll be on the block by the end of the week if he doesn’t win the temptation competition.
 Cody wanted Jessica to tell Paul the truth about her hex so that neither of them is nominated.
 Jessica walked out of the fight irritated.

 Cody tells Jessica he sees this week ending with him on the Block & she'll have to use the Hex to save him.
 Wants her to reveal more. #BB19 pic.twitter.com/R3a9Vb8HNb